 There is also a toilet and a trash can, which can be used as a resting space.

 About 80% of convenience stores have toilets that can be used free of charge.
-You can use it by saying “toile-tukaimasu” to the clerk.
-(In some cases, you can use it without saying it.)
-There is a toilet mark at the back of the store, so use that as a guide.
+You can use the restroom by saying “toile-tukaimasu” to the clerk (in some cases, you can use the restroom even if you don’t say it).
+(In some cases, you can use the restroom even if you do not say so.)
+There is usually a restroom symbol at the far end of the store, so use that as a guide.
+There are also rest areas and trash cans, but most are reserved for those who have purchased merchandise.
+100 yen items can be used, so it is best to buy something if you want to use it.

 Introduction of sightseeing spots of convenience stores